 Intermediate Ballet: For intermediate level dancers who have a strong foundation in basic ballet terminology and technique.

-Pointe Conditioning: For intermediate ballet students.
+Pointe Barre: This class is to provide a basic barre exercises for students new to pointe to help with strengthening and basic technique.
 Students not on pointe can take the class without pointe shoes for strengthening only.

 Beginning Contemporary: Those new to dance will enjoy this accessible and engaging class.
 The class starts with a warm-up which incorporates basic dance technique, and includes learning a short dance combination.
 The main focus of class is the quality of movement, feeling rhythms and patterns, and emoting through choreography.